 - BUSM4598 Business Skills for Start Ups, a course designed for students interested in starting up their own business.

 Professional recognition and accreditation

-The Master of Human Resource Management is accredited by the Australian Human Resource Institute (AHRI).
+This program is accredited by the Australian HR Institute (AHRI).

 You may work in a range of industry sectors where your skills in contemporary business and HR practice, operational leadership, problem-solving, cross-cultural awareness and persuasive communication are required for the strategic management of people in a global context.

 Roles might include diversity management, occupational health and safety, training and development, industrial relations roles as well as HR practice.